trallnag/ansible-roles-depot/windows_powershell/README.md

 - [CompletionPredictor](https://github.com/PowerShell/CompletionPredictor)
 - [PSScriptTools](https://github.com/jdhitsolutions/PSScriptTools)

-These modules are installed.
-They are not kept up to date.
+These modules are not kept up to date.

 ## Maintenance

 ### Update

-Use WinGet (via UniGetUI) to update PowerShell.
+Use WinGet (via UniGetUI) to update PowerShell (`Microsoft.PowerShell`).

 Use PowerShell (via UniGetUI) to update the modules.